 Why install a VPN on a router

-One of the primary reasons you might want to install a VPN on a router is to skip the process of having to install a VPN on every device you plan to connect to the internet.
+By installing a VPN on a router, you can skip the process of having to install a VPN on every device you plan to connect to the internet.
 This likely wouldn’t be necessary for everyone — especially if you only plan to use a VPN on one or two devices — but it could be helpful for situations where you want secure connections on many devices at the same time.

 How many devices would you want to connect to the internet with a VPN?

-The average U.S. household has 25 connected devices, according to a survey from Deloitte.
+The average U.S. household has 17 connected devices, according to a survey from Broadband TV News.[2]
 Even if you only wanted to use a VPN on a dozen devices, consider how much time it could take to set up a VPN on every phone, tablet, and computer.
-It’s likely worth putting time into boosting your cybersecurity efforts, but in this case, it might not be necessary.

 If you’re wondering why you might want a VPN in the first place, consider these reasons: